When building a linear or logistic regression model, you should consider including:

 4.1.
 Missing values

-Studying missing data is very important when building regression models.
-But, it is not a straightforward matter.
+Handling missing data is not always a straightforward matter.

 For instance, it is NOT recommended to exclude a variable based ONLY on some percentage of missing values.

 Other factors should be taken into consideration, such as: